pangenome/MemPanG23/lessons/Day_3a_vg_mapping_and_calling.md

 <details>
 <summary>See answer</summary>
-Very few of the variants are SVs. `vg call` calls variants at all "snarls" in the pangenome graph: bubble-like structures that usually indicate variation.
+Very few of the variants are SVs. "vg call" calls variants at all "snarls" in the pangenome graph: bubble-like structures that usually indicate variation.
 There are many more point variants than SVs in most populations (even though SVs affect a large amount of total sequence).
 Accordingly, most of the of the called variants are point variants.
-To restrict to SVs, you may want to filter downstream using `bcftools`.
+To restrict to SVs, you may want to filter downstream using bcftools.
 </details>

 **What is given as the variant ID (column 3)?**